ScratchAddons/website-v2/content/docs/faq.md

 - **Send feedback**

-  You can send feedback on our form, located at [the feedback page](https://scratchaddons.com/feedback).
+  You can send feedback [on this page](https://scratchaddons.com/feedback).
 Your feedback may give us a different perspective in the extension development and help us know things needed attention and fix bugs.

 - **Leave a review on the stores**